Bcrichster-Backup/android_device_zte_warp4/frameworks/readme.txt

-CM based MM 6.0.1 ROMs. replace repo files with these.
+Fix Media display crash. replace repo files with these.